sylvaincom/github_tutorial/README.md

 - On the automatically opened web navigator:
   - Click on `Create pull request`.
   - Now, the owner of the GitHub repository (here, your teacher Sylvain) will have to accept your pull request by clicking on it then clicking on `Merge pull request` then `Confirm merge`.
 (Do not hesitate to let your teacher know that you created a PR so that he can manually merge it.)
   - Once your pull request has been merged: you will see `Pull request succesfully merged and close`.
 Click on `Delete branch`.
 Indeed, you no longer need this branch.
+(After merging a PR, you can also delete your fork, but do *not* delete your fork yet as we will use it in the second part of this lab.)
     - (You can also delete a branch from GitHub Desktop.
 Right click on your branch `student_name`, then click on `Delete`, then confirm with `Delete`.)
   - (On GitHub Desktop, switch to the `main` branch, then click on `Fetch origin`.)
   - You can check that your modifications have been applied by looking at the GitHub repository on the web navigator, on the `main` branch, and clicking on `students.txt`, thus at https://github.com/sylvaincom/github_lab/blob/main/students.txt.